kyma-project/lifecycle-manager/README.md

 - in-cluster - regular deployment in the kubernetes cluster where kyma should be deployed, control-plane manages itself
 - control-plane - deployment on central kubernetes cluster that manages multiple kyma installations remotely (installing kyma on the remote clusters based on a secret providing connectivity details)

+Which mode is used is based on the `.spec.target` attribute in the `ModuleTemplate`, determining wether a Module needs to be installed in the remote cluster or not.

 They both target different use cases.
 While in-cluster mode is useful for classical deployment of kyma with 1 cluster in play, the general consensus is that for large scale operations, it is recommended to either use an aggregated API-Server or use Clusters to manage other Clusters (nowadays known as Control-Plane)